PieterjanVerhelst/eel-azores-yellow/README.md

 	* obtain detection dataset `raw_detection_data.csv`
 	* obtain meta-data on tagged eels `flores_eels_meta_data.csv`
 	* obtain meta-data on deployments `deployments.csv` (station names and positions)
+2. `attach_release.R`: Add eel release positions and date-time to detection dataset
-2. `merge_eel_characteristics.R`: Add eel meta data to the detection dataset
+3. `merge_eel_characteristics.R`: Add eel meta data to the detection dataset
-3. `remove_false.R`: Remove false detections from dataset
+4. `remove_false.R`: Remove false detections from dataset
-4. `explore_data.R`: Plot number of eels per station, number of stations per eel and tracking time
+5. `explore_data.R`: Plot number of eels per station, number of stations per eel and tracking time
-5. `extract_network.R`: Extract receiver networks based on detection data
+6. `extract_network.R`: Extract receiver networks based on detection data
 	* This serves as input to calculate the distance matrices at https://github.com/inbo/fish-tracking
-6. `smooth_eel_tracks.R`: Smooths duplicates and calculates residencies per eel per station.
+7. `smooth_eel_tracks.R`: Smooths duplicates and calculates residencies per eel per station.
 Therefore, it calls the following two functions:
-	+ 6a. `get_nearest_stations.R`: general function to extract the smoothed track for one eel (via its `transmitter ID`)
+	+ 7a. `get_nearest_stations.R`: general function to extract the smoothed track for one eel (via its `transmitter ID`)
-	+ 6b. `get_timeline.R`: function to get the stations which are near a given station (where near means that the distance is smaller than a certain given limit, e.g. detection range).
+	+ 7b. `get_timeline.R`: function to get the stations which are near a given station (where near means that the distance is smaller than a certain given limit, e.g. detection range).
 		- --> Generate residency datasets per project and store them in `/interim/residencies`
-7. `calculate_speed.R`: Calculate movement speeds between consecutive detection stations.
+8. `calculate_speed.R`: Calculate movement speeds between consecutive detection stations.
 Also calculates swim distance, swim time, cumulative swim distance and station distance from source station.
-	+ 7a. `calculate_speed_function.R`: function to calculate speed between consecutive displacements; based on a function in Hugo Flavio's `actel` package
+	+ 8a. `calculate_speed_function.R`: function to calculate speed between consecutive displacements; based on a function in Hugo Flavio's `actel` package
-	+ 7b. `calculate_sourcedistance_function.R`: function to calculate the station distance from a 'source' station; based on a function in Hugo Flavio's `actel` package
+	+ 8b. `calculate_sourcedistance_function.R`: function to calculate the station distance from a 'source' station; based on a function in Hugo Flavio's `actel` package
 		- --> Generate speed datasets per project and store them in `/interim/speed`